Evident-Industrial/NDE_Open_File_Format/site/docs/examples/code-samples/writing-ut-ascans.md

     ```

-## Save datasets according to the .NDE HDF5 structure
+## Save the datasets according to the .nde HDF5 structure

-We now need to create the .NDE file using the HDF5 library following the [HDF5 Structure](../../hdf5-structure/index.md) specific to any .NDE file.
-The **Properties** JSON will be saved at the root of this structure, the **Setup** JSON will be saved under the `/Public/` path and the A-Scans will be saved in Group 0 under `/Public/Groups/0/Datasets`.
+We now need to create the .nde file using the HDF5 library and according to the [HDF5 Structure](../../hdf5-structure/index.md) specific to any .nde file.
+The **Properties** JSON will be saved at the root of this structure, the **Setup** JSON will be saved under the `/Public/` path, and the A-scans will be saved in Group 0 under `/Public/Groups/0/Datasets`.

 ``` python
 with h5py.File('ut_ascans.nde', 'w') as hdf5_file: